 “White Christmas” is a classic holiday movie featuring Bing Crosby — and an epic train trip.
-Early in the movie, the lead characters board a train in Florida with New York and Vermont the final destinations.
-This train trip was completely doable in 1954 when the movie was released.
-Here’s how it would have worked and what rail travel was like in real life.
+Early in the movie, the lead characters board a train in Florida with Vermont the final destination.
+This train trip was completely doable in 1954 when the movie was released, but not how it was depicted in the film.
+Here’s how it would have worked.

 1950s Passenger Train Travel

-However, passenger train travel in the United States began declining in the years after “White Christmas” was released.
+To set the stage, there were 2,500 intercity passenger trains in the United States in 1954, so it was easy to travel by train.
+However, passenger rail in the United States began declining in the years after “White Christmas” was released.
 Interstate Defense Highway Act of 1956 spurred the development of roads across the country, making car travel an option instead of rail.
 Additionally, airline advertising spending doubled in the early 1950s, and government assistance went to airports and interstates and not the railroad industry (source).